OpenEvalProject/evals/manuscripts/elife-31678/v3/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/31678/elife-31678-fig1-v3.jpg)

 **Figure 1.:** (A) Lysates prepared from vector control and DispHA-expressing NIH3T3 cells were analyzed by SDS-PAGE and western blot against the HA tag.
 (B) Lysates from DispHA-expressing NIH3T3 cells were treated with Endo H or PNGase F enzymes.
 The arrowhead marks deglycosylated Disp175 and the arrow marks deglycosylated Disp145.
 (C) V5DispHA was expressed in NIH3T3 cells and cell lysates analyzed by western blot.
 (D) Lysates were prepared from DispHA-expressing NIH3T3 cells treated with biotin-containing culture medium for 30 min at 4°C prior to lysis.
 Lysates were incubated with streptavidin beads and bound (surface) and unbound (intracellular) DispHA proteins were analyzed by western blot.
 Combined densitometry analysis of four independent labeling experiments is shown.
 Densitometry is presented as percentage of the sum total of Disp175 or Disp30 signals across the two fractions.
 Significance was determined using a paired Student’s t-test.
 For all statistical analyses *p≤0.05 and ***p≤0.005.
 Error bars indicate standard deviation (s.d.).
-For all western blots Kinesin or Tubulin serve as loading controls.10.7554/eLife.31678.004Figure 1—source data 1.Figure 1D.
+For all western blots Kinesin or Tubulin serve as loading controls.

 The observation that the Disp145 fraction was highly enriched for EndoH-resistant glycosylation, suggested Disp175 might be cleaved to generate a truncated protein after ER exit.
 To test this, a V5 epitope tag was inserted in the amino-terminal region of the predicted EC1, as determined using TMPred and HMMTOP 2.0 secondary structure prediction tools (Figures 1C and 2B).
 The V5 insertion site was chosen based upon the apparent molecular weight difference of the two DispHA protein species.
 Double tagged V5DispHA was expressed in NIH3T3 cells, and cell lysates were assessed by western blot.
 Disp175 was detected by both HA and V5 antisera (Figure 1C).
 Conversely, Disp145 was detected only by HA, suggesting loss of the V5 epitope from the Disp145 species.
 Accordingly, a ~ 30 kDa fragment was detected by V5 antisera, confirming that Disp protein is clipped to produce Disp145.